 - Using the platform brings conceivable cost reductions and has a good ROI, so it’s difficult to say upfront whether the platform is going to cost that much in the long run.

-Given all that, you can’t know how much ServiceNow will cost and then save your organization until you talk to either ServiceNow themselves or a ServiceNow partner like us – ScienceSoft.
+Given all that, you can’t know how much ServiceNow implementation will cost and then save your organization until you talk to either ServiceNow themselves or a ServiceNow partner like us – ScienceSoft.
 However, you can explore the ServiceNow pricing topic in a bit more detail first – and you will find all that detail below, fresh out of the oven (where ‘the oven’ means our hands-on experience providing ServiceNow services).

 You may find loads of gibberish about ServiceNow prices out there in the internet.
 Some sited cost examples are outdated (like the prices mentioning the no longer existent ServiceNow Express product) and some pricing-related hypotheses are straight up weird, for example, “$40,000 is a minimum” or “ServiceNow has a free trial period.”
 The truth is, none of the examples you’ll find are likely to be anywhere near your recurrent subscription fee because ServiceNow’s pricing model uses a complex matrix of factors where each factor weighs in to influence your grand total.